BitSuites/BPBarButtonItem/README.md

 BPBarButtonItem
 ===============

 BPBarButtonItem is a tool for making awesome looking custom UIBarButtonItems on the fly.
 BPBarButtonItem is *NOT* a subclass of `UIBarButtonItem` but an `NSObject` which creates skinned plain `UIBarButtonItem`s for use however you want.
 BPBarButtonItem can also be used to skin `UIBarButtonItem`s which have already been created, like in a nib or Storyboard.
-Generated buttons have support for both orientation styles.
+Generated buttons have support for both orientation styles, and automatically show up properly for back buttons.

 ![BPBarButtonItem Screenshot 1][sshot1]<br>
 <br>